frypatch/The-Price-of-Remembering/book/CHAPTER_03.md

 “I still need those,” I said.

 He paused.
 The set of his shoulders softened, just slightly.
 As if he carried a private joke, and it warmed him from within.
 “Then you’ll need to learn to place requests like grown students do.
-I'll be using the north reading nook for the next several days."
+I’ll be using the north reading nook for the next several days.”

 He walked away with the resolve of a draccus deciding to cross a grove.
 A thick silence crept in behind him.
 The sort of hush that settles after something has been stolen, expertly and unfairly, leaving behind no course for the victim to remediate.